 Read more: A weekend in York: A 48-hour itinerary

 Day 7: York

 Spend the final morning of your Historic England by train trip seeing more of York.
 You can stick with the train theme and visit the National Railway Museum which has 100 trains on display – from a Japanese bullet train to Queen Victoria’s Royal Train.
 Then if you’re flying back home, the nearest airport to York is Leeds Bradford.
-To get there you catch the train to Leeds and then take the 757 bus to the airport, taking around 1 hour 40 minutes altogether.
+To get there catch the train to Leeds and the 757 bus to the airport, taking 1 hour 40 minutes altogether.

 How much does it cost?

 When you’re planning a UK rail trip, you can either book individual tickets or get a railpass, which can be a better deal if you’re under 28/over 60, want more flexibility or are booking late.
 Here’s how the prices break down for the two different options on this route.

 Ticket prices depend on how early you book and if you’re booking a specific train or want to be flexible.
 There are three main fare categories: Advance, Off-Peak or Anytime.
 Advance are cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
 Off-Peak services are valid on any train outside weekday peak hours.
 And Anytime are the most expensive but can be bought on the day and used on any train.

 Using the cheapest Advance fares, the cost of trains on this route starts at £94 per person: